Marquette vs. Northern Illinois Predictions & Picks - November 6

 Marquette Performance Insights

-- Last season, Marquette was 23rd-best in the nation offensively (79.3 points scored per game) and ranked 184th defensively (70.3 points conceded).
+- On offense, Marquette was the 23rd-best squad in the country (79.3 points per game) last season.
+Defensively, it was 184th (70.3 points conceded per game).

-- The Golden Eagles grabbed 28.4 rebounds per game and gave up 32.6 boards last season, ranking 333rd and 281st, respectively, in the country.

-- Last season Marquette was sixth-best in the country in assists with 17.3 per game.
+- With 17.3 assists per game, Marquette was sixth-best in the nation last season.

-- The Golden Eagles attempted 42% percent of their shots from behind the 3-point line last season, and 58% percent from inside it.
-In terms of makes, 30.5% of the Golden Eagles' buckets were 3-pointers, and 69.5% were 2-pointers.
+- The Golden Eagles attempted 42% percent of their shots from beyond the arc last season, and 30.5% of their made baskets are from there.
+Inside the 3-point line, they took 58% of their shots, with 69.5% of their makes coming from there.

 Northern Illinois Performance Insights

-- Northern Illinois scored 72 points per game (169th-ranked in college basketball) last year, while allowing 75 points per contest (311th-ranked).
+- Northern Illinois ranked 169th in college basketball last year with 72 points per game.
+At the other end of the court, it ranked 311th with 75 points allowed per game.

-- The Huskies grabbed 30 boards per game (278th-ranked in college basketball) last year, while allowing 33.4 rebounds per contest (310th-ranked).
+- The Huskies were 278th in the country with 30 rebounds per game.
+Meanwhile, they ranked 310th with 33.4 rebounds allowed per game.

-- Northern Illinois averaged 12.6 dimes per game, which ranked them 211th in the country.
+- Northern Illinois delivered 12.6 assists per game, which ranked them 211th in college basketball.

-- The Huskies committed 13.7 turnovers per game (323rd-ranked in college basketball) this season, while forcing 12.9 turnovers per contest (102nd-ranked).
+- With 13.7 turnovers per game, the Huskies were 323rd in the country.
+They forced 12.9 turnovers per contest, which ranked 102nd in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.